Starting an FLL Team

-Read the first three chapters of the FLL Coaches’ Handbook (handbook available with paid registration):
+Read the first three chapters of the FLL Coaches’ Handbook located on the Coach/Team Resources page.

 What do I do after I register my team?

-You will receive a registration packet that includes the Coaches’ Handbook for the Body Forward Challenge.
+You will receive a registration packet that includes the Coaches’ Handbook.
 Read this Handbook carefully.
-If you have not already done so, go back to the registration system and purchase one Field Setup Kit ($65 US + tax + shipping or $78 CAD + tax + shipping) and, if your team does not already have one, order one MINDSTORMS® Robot Set ($395 US + tax + shipping or $480 CAD + tax + shipping).
+If you have not already done so, go back to the registration system and purchase one Field Setup Kit (approx. ~ $65 US + tax + shipping or $78 CAD + tax + shipping) and, if your team does not already have one, order one MINDSTORMS® Robot Set (approx. ~ $395 US + tax + shipping or $480 CAD + tax + shipping).
 If you have multiple teams, they can share one Field Setup Kit or they can each have their own.
 It’s up to you!

 TIP: The MINDSTORMS Robot Set can be reused each year, so you only have to buy that once.
 The Coaches’ Handbook and Field Setup Kit change every year with the Challenge theme.

 While you’re in the system, make sure we have your correct email address so you receive any important info/updates from us.
 Email blasts are the main way in which we’ll communicate with you.